estuary/flow/site/docs/concepts/flowctl.md

 ## Development directories

-Most of the work you perform with flowctl takes place remotely on Estuary infrastructure.
-You'll only see files locally when you are actively developing a draft.

-These files are created within your current working directory when you run `flowctl draft develop`.
+Flow specifications and other files are written to your working directory when you run `flowctl draft develop` or `flowctl catalog pull-specs`.

 They typically include:

 * `flow.yaml`:
-  The main specification file that imports all other Flow specification files in the current draft.
+  The main specification file that imports all other Flow specification files created in a single operation.
   As part of local development, you may add new specifications that you create as imports.

 * `flow_generated/`:
   Directory of generated files, including TypeScript classes and interfaces.
   See [TypeScript code generation](#typescript-code-generation).

-* `estuary/`:
+* `<prefix-name>/`:
-  Directory of the draft's current specifications.
+  Directory of specifications that you pulled.
+Its name corresponds to your catalog prefix.
 Its contents will vary, but it may contain various YAML files and subdirectories.

 * `package.json` and `package-lock.json`:
   Files used by `npm` to manage dependencies and your Data Flow's associated JavaScript project.